-Rewilding is a new and exciting concept, although it isn’t without controversy!
+Rewilding is a new and exciting concept.
 To build support for rewilding and species reintroductions, a solid base of scientific evidence is needed as well as real life demonstrations of how rewilding can work in practice.

 At the same time there is also a growing demand for Governments and private companies to better account for their environmental and social impacts.
 And an increasing interest in how new technologies such as AI, drones, and remote sensing can help in measuring and communicating such impacts.

-In light of this, The Lifescape Project is partnering with AECOM to set up a ‘Natural Capital Laboratory’.
-This project involves ‘rewilding’ 100 acres of land in the Highlands of Scotland with an aim to restore native forest, inspire people to connect with the environment, and reintroduce locally extinct species.
+In light of this, the Lifescape Project has partnered with AECOM to set up a ‘Natural Capital Laboratory’.
+This project involves rewilding 100 acres of land in the Highlands of Scotland with an aim to restore native forest and peatlands, inspire people to connect with the environment, and reintroduce locally extinct species.

 Alongside restoration of the site, the Lifescape Project is working with AECOM to run a living laboratory to: